Ashuwillticook Rail Trail - Crane Ave

 Snowshoeing | Road Cycling | Cross-Country Skiing

-This trailhead is currently the starting/ending point for the Ashuwillticook Rail Trail.
-Heading north, visitors can travel XX miles to the Crane Avenue parking lot and 13.9 miles through multiple towns in Western Massachusetts to reach the current terminus in Adams.
+This trailhead is currently the Southernmost trailhead and starting point for the Ashuwillticook Rail Trail.
+Heading north, visitors can travel 0.4 miles to the Crane Avenue parking lot and 14 miles through multiple towns in Western Massachusetts to reach the current terminus in Adams.
 Numerous additional trailheads are further north along the pathway.

 A large section of this trail follows the border of a large wetland, where an abundance of birds can be seen.
 On the other side of the trail is a large commercial area offering several options for eating.